afadxb/ibkr-ML/README.md

 3. For each ticker, the script will:
    - Fetch and cache bars.
    - Engineer features and forward-return labels.
-   - Tune XGBoost hyperparameters with time-series CV (Optuna) unless `FAST_MODE` is enabled.
+   - Tune XGBoost hyperparameters with timestamp-based CV folds that include an embargo gap (Optuna) unless `FAST_MODE` is enabled.
    - Prune to the most important features via SHAP (fallback to gain-based ranking if SHAP is unavailable).
    - Train the final model, evaluate on a holdout split, and summarize walk-forward windows.
    - Save the model and metadata into `multi_models/` and record the run in the SQLite `model_registry` table.